frappe/helm/erpnext/MIGRATION.md

 ### Stage 2: Migrate Data and Switch Over

 At this point, you have two databases running.
-Now you will move the data and switch the application.
-This stage will involve downtime.
+Now you will move the data and switch the application. **This entire stage will involve downtime and should be performed during a planned maintenance window.**

 1.  **Backup and Restore Data**

     The most reliable method is to use `bench backup` and `bench restore`.
-You will need to `exec` into a pod to get the database credentials and run the commands.
-A detailed guide on this is outside the scope of this document, but it involves:
+You will need to `exec` into a pod to run the commands.

-    *   Taking a fresh backup from the old database.
+    1.  **Take a fresh backup** from your site, which is connected to the old database.

-    *   Restoring that backup into the new database (`<release-name>-mariadb`).
+    2.  **Get credentials for the new database.** The root password for the new `mariadb-sts` is stored in a Kubernetes secret.
+You can retrieve it with:
+        ```bash
+        kubectl get secret <release-name>-mariadb-sts -o jsonpath='{.data.mariadb-root-password}' | base64 -d
+        ```

+    3.  **Restore the backup into the new database.** From within a pod, run the `bench restore` command, pointing it to the new database service (`<release-name>-mariadb-sts`).
+        ```bash
+        # Example conceptual command from within a pod
+        bench --site <your-site-name> restore /path/to/your/backup.sql \
+          --with-private-files /path/to/your/private-files.tar \
+          --with-public-files /path/to/your/public-files.tar \
+          --db-host <release-name>-mariadb-sts \
+          --db-port 3306 \
+          --db-root-username root \
+          --db-root-password <password-from-secret>
+        ```

 2.  **Update `values.yaml` for Switchover**